deFr0ggy/BOF-Basics/README.md

 ```
 pattern search aaacaaa
 ```
 After this we can check the RSP register value and we can see that indeed this data is present on RSP.
-Where the above command examines the first 20 values of RSP register.
+Where the above command examines the first 20 values in string of RSP register.
 ```
 x/20s $rsp
 ```